BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 📅 Date: 8 July 2025
 Wrapped up the Pomodoro app basics, modularized the web vuln scanner, and went deep into Python modules—feeling like pieces are falling into place.

+# Day 33 – Unfiltered
+📅 Date: 9 July 2025
+Explored a serious Microsoft Exchange SSRF bug and got my head around XSS attacks today.
+Feeling like I’m finally seeing how these web exploits actually work in the wild!
+Was a slow day, so not much progress today!